Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 The point where this chunk appears is the end point of a single entry.
 It is permitted to start the next entry following this entry or to continue with a chunk indicating the end of the archive.

-They consist of chunks and the data part is allowed to be split into multiple chunks.
-By splitting the data part chunks into smaller chunks, file corruption can be detected more quickly.

 ### 3.3 Entry kind

-The following types of entries are currently supported.
+The following types of entry are currently supported.

 **Regular file**